 Think about how networking ties in with your wider PR strategy.
 For example, there will be opportunities to network at events you sponsor, or speak at.
 Your own events, such as client briefing seminars, are another opportunity.

-Don't forget social media.
+Don't forget social media and in particular LinkedIn.
 While online networking isn't a replacement for talking face-to-face, it can be a useful way to identify new contacts you want to meet, and to stay in touch with your existing network.

 "Don't just go to networking events.
 Go to events – and network while you are there."